tbensky/npct/README.md

 ## Flashing the ESP32 Device

 The contact tracing software needs to be flashed onto the ESP32 device.
 This only has to be once.
+To do this:

-To do this, download either the Windows or macOS flashing utility [here](https://github.com/doayee/esptool-esp32-gui/releases).
+1. Download either the Windows or macOS flashing utility [here](https://github.com/doayee/esptool-esp32-gui/releases).
 DoayeeESP32DFU.app.zip is for macOS and DoayeeESP32DFU.exe is for Windows.

+1. Connect the ESP32 to your computer using a USB-A to micro-USB cable.

-When run, you'll see
+1. When run, you'll see

 <img src=https://github.com/tbensky/npct/blob/master/pics/flash.png>

 Click the "Browse..." button next to the "Flash App 0x10000" button (red arrow), and select the file called [npct.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) file in the ncpt repository.

-Now click the "Flash" button.
-When the "Connecting...." message starts up, press and hold the "Boot" button on the ESP32 until you see "Writing ....
+1. Now click the "Flash" button.

+1. When the "Connecting...." message starts up, press and hold the "Boot" button on the ESP32 until you see "Writing ....
 (10%)..." such messages.

 That's it.
 The ESP32 is ready to use as a contact tracer, and this step does not need to be done again.

+## Configuring the ESP